narendraio/Earning-Calculator/README.md

 # Build the widget
 npm run build:widget

-# Install serve globally (if not already installed)
+# To Install serve globally (if not already installed)
 npm install -g serve

 # Start the server